ccqpein/CodeItLater/README.md

 Give file path after `-o` specific file path for org-file.
 If path is not file path, org-file will write in given path  with filename `project.org`.

-Filter special keyword to org-file (only support one keyword so far), put kinds of `-k TODO` **before** `-o` will filter all `TODO` to org-file.
+Filter special keyword to org-file (only support one keyword so far), put kinds of `-k TODO` and `-o` will filter all `TODO` to org-file.
 Otherwise, codeitlater will write all content in org-file.

 Format looks like: